inhieh/anantu-dataviz-2022/Day3/README.md

 4. Experiment with colors - colorMode(), fill(), stroke(), color(), lerpColor()
 5. If you are just making a static drawing, you only work in setup(), If you have an element that needs animation or color change, you can also utilize draw()
 6. Use an array with loop (for loop/forEach) when you see fit
+7. Try setting the drawing mode with push()/pop() and displace objects using translate()
+8. Import typefaces when necessary in preload()
-7. Share your web links with the class
+9. Share your web links with the class